 Efforts in the 83rd Legislative Session included protections provided in SB 7 under Medicaid Managed Care including:

 - 10 day prompt payment provisions

 - Any willing provider contract provisions

 Between 2002 and 2012, THCA has led the fight for improved quality and Medicaid funding for nursing home care in Texas.
-The net funding increase or this period of time is $1.2 billion.
+The net funding increase for this period of time is $1.2 billion.

-In 2003, THCA worked with other health care allies and legislative leadership to secure historic tort reform change sin Texas.
+In 2003, THCA worked with other health care allies and legislative leadership to secure historic tort reform changes in Texas.
 THCA was the “go to” group regarding long-term care issues in this historic debate.
 Ask yourself, what have been the benefits to my facilities from the tort reform success?
-There are continuing threats to un-do elements of the reforms so maintain quality patient care, and continued vigilance is a major THCA priority.
+There are continuing threats to un-do elements of the reforms to maintain quality patient care, and continued vigilance is a major THCA priority.

 Obtained $23 million in GR for FY 2014 and an additional $72 million in GR for FY 2015 for a 2% rate increase in September 2013 and an additional 4% rate increase in September 2014.